Specifying and Solving Robust Empirical Risk Minimization Problems Using CVXPY: Reformulating the RERM problem

 \paragraph{CVXPY code.} The robust constraints in \eqref{e-tractable-classification} and \eqref{e-tractable-regression} include suprema over $\mathcal{X}_i$ of bilinear forms involving $x_i, \theta$.
 While this ostensibly requires dualization to handle, the CVXPY transform \verb|SuppFunc| allows one to easily specify the support function $\mathcal{S}_{C}(\theta)$ of a set $C$ created via DCP constraints.
 Since this function is already implemented in CVXPY, we can directly specify the robust constraints in \eqref{e-tractable-classification} and \eqref{e-tractable-regression} without additional reformulation or dualization.
 As an example, we depict below the CVXPY code that specifies and solves \eqref{e-tractable-regression} with $f = \vert \cdot \vert^2$ and $\Theta = \reals^d$, which is a robust least squares problem.
 For convenience, we assume $y$ has already been specified as \verb|y|.

-To fully specify the problem, the user only needs to describe the uncertainty set $\mathcal{X}_i$ for each $i = 1, \ldots, n$ in Lines 12-13, in terms of the \verb|x1| and \verb|x2| instantiated in Line 9.
+To fully specify the problem, the user only needs to describe the uncertainty set $\mathcal{X}_i$ for each $i = 1, \ldots, n$ in Line 12, in terms of the \verb|x| instantiated in Line 9.
 This is done exactly as one would typically do for any \verb|Variable| in CVXPY.
-If, for example, $\mathcal{X}_i$ was the intersection of the Euclidean unit ball, the non-negative orthant, and the set of vectors whose first coordinate is 0.25, then replacing Lines 12-13 with the code block below is sufficient.
+If, for example, $\mathcal{X}_i$ was the intersection of the Euclidean unit ball, the non-negative orthant, and the set of vectors whose first coordinate is 0.25, then replacing Line 12 with the code block below is sufficient.

 This manner of expressing $\mathcal{X}_i$ is thus natural, user-friendly and directly follows the math.